B.A. Hons. (University of Guelph)

 Tier II Canada Research Chair in Child and Family Clinical Psychology (SSHRC)

 Graduate Program Applicants

-I am hoping to take one or two graduate students for the fall of 2019.
+I will not be accepting any graduate students for the fall of 2022.

 My program of research examines the influence of Adverse Childhood Experiences (ACEs), trauma, and socioeconomic status on human development.
 I consider development in a variety of domains, including cognition, academic achievement, socioemotional functioning, behaviour, and mental health.
 The approach I take is unique in that I apply a “family systems” lens to understanding these developmental phenomenon.
 Specifically, my research seeks to better understand how stress, adversity, and hardship disrupt life for entire families and across generations.
 I pay particular attention to the way family members (parents and children, siblings, and couples) relate to one another during real-time interactions.
 Collectively, my research has provided empirical support for the foundational tenets of family systems theory, demonstrating that families are indeed “more than the sum of their parts.”
 Thus, a comprehensive picture of human development and children’s mental health must consider how whole families are doing.